 ADVANCED – Advanced paddling experience/skills and a high degree of adventure required to complete this trip.
 Hazards or obstacles will require very skilled maneuvering and are dangerous to non-expert paddlers, including stretches with Class III+ or higher rapids (Intense, powerful, or extremely long rapids) or remote trips requiring navigation skills or backcountry emergency knowledge.
 Coastal paddling in this category may include long open water stretches and surf requiring knowledge of tides to prevent being stranded.

-Water levels are an essential factor when planning for a paddling excursion.
 If water levels are too low or too high, paddling can be impossible or dangerous.
-Low water levels can expose debris and strainers in riverbeds and make traveling downstream difficult, especially if the water is too low for a boat to float.
-High water levels can be extremely dangerous; rapids can jump from moderate to advanced and waters can become extremely turbulent and difficult to maneuver.
+Low water levels can expose debris riverbeds, or may be too low to float a boat.
+High water levels can be extremely dangerous.
+Rapids can jump from moderate to advanced, and even flat waters can become turbulent and difficult to maneuver.
+Paddle SC displays current water levels for rivers with USGS gauges across South Carolina to help you decide about paddling trips.

 Recommended levels for paddling are generally based on the lowest level a waterway needs for a boat to float and the highest water level that is safe for paddling.
-This creates a range of water level needed to paddle safely, which is outlined below.
-When a waterway is runnable, it is suitable for paddling - likewise, water levels above or below the recommended flow range or runnability are not suitable for paddling.
+This creates a range of water level needed to paddle safely.
+When a waterway is runnable, it is suitable for paddling.
+If water levels are above or below the recommended flow range, the trip is not recommended for paddling at the time.
+Please contact us if you think we need to adjust the flow range for a trip.